fbruandrade/gitlab-userreport/README.md

 - `get_user_roles`: Retrieving user roles across projects and groups
 - `get_users`: Retrieving all users and determining their billable status

+## Pagination for Large GitLab Instances

+The script implements explicit pagination when retrieving users, projects, and groups from GitLab.
+This ensures that all data is properly retrieved even in large GitLab instances with thousands of users, projects, or groups.

+Key features of the pagination implementation:
+- Retrieves data in pages of 100 items at a time
+- Continues fetching until all items are retrieved
+- Displays progress information during retrieval
+- Efficiently processes large datasets without memory issues

+This makes the script suitable for use with GitLab instances of any size, from small teams to large enterprises with thousands of users.

 ## License

 MIT